 The leaseholder is responsible for insuring their leasehold property (defined as the “demised” premises in your lease).
 This includes the fixtures and fittings inside the property, for instance, fitted kitchen units.

 Lewisham Council, as the freeholder, is responsible for insuring the common parts of the building (defined as the “reserved” premises in your lease).
 This includes the roof, foundations, and communal areas of the building.

 Your property is a valuable possession.
 If it is damaged, for instance by a fire, you would have to pay all the cost of the repairs to the demised premises if you did not have insurance, this could amount to many thousands of pounds.

 If damage is caused in another part of the building, for example from a leaking water pipe in your property, you may face a claim against you from the resident of the other property.

 Without insurance, you would have to meet this cost yourself.
 When you signed your lease you gave an undertaking (a covenant) to keep your property insured.

 If you do not do this you have broken the terms of your lease.
 The Council, as freeholder, gives a similar undertaking for the common parts of the building.

 Are all repairs covered by building insurance?

-No, only damaged caused by certain events are covered by your buildings insurance.
+No, only damage caused by certain events is covered by your buildings insurance.
 It does not cover repairs needed due to general wear and tear.

-If damage to the common parts of the building are caused by standard insured perils, the cost of repairing them will be covered by the insurance arrangements provided by the Council.
+If damage to the common parts of the building is caused by standard insured perils, the cost of repairing them will be covered by the insurance arrangements provided by the Council.